How To Become a Bartender in 2024: Complete Guide

 Becoming a Bartender offers the chance to meet many people and work on your interpersonal skills, as well as being creative and developing your drinks knowledge.
 In addition, the earning potential for this job is extremely high.

-Bartenders in the U.S. earn $17.83 per hour, but with tips, they can double or even triple their average hourly rate
+Bartenders in the U.S. earn $17.83 per hour, but with tips, they can double or even triple their average hourly rate.

-How To Become a Bartender for Free
+How To Become a Bartender

 The steps to becoming a Bartender are fairly easy if you follow our guide.
 And yes, you don’t need to spend a lot of money on certifications to know your way around the bar.
+Here is the simple breakdown before we delve into each point in more detail further below.

 We’ll share how you can get started, develop important skills and help you throughout the job search process — from writing your resume and cover letter to preparing for interviews and finding establishments where you can apply.